Blond11516/blog/src/posts/2021/04/the_elixir_ast.md

   end
 end
 ```
-The plan is the following: we will define a `typedstruct` macro, and extract the struct data from the received AST to finally generate the the struct definition, typespec, and enforcing options.
-There are other ways to achieve this, but they involve the definition of more macros and, while they can improve error reporting and are generally ore easily extensible, they are too complex for the purposes of this exercise.
+The plan is the following: we will define a `typedstruct` macro, and extract the struct data from the received AST to finally generate the struct definition, typespec, and enforcing options.
+There are other ways to achieve this, but they involve the definition of more macros and, while they can improve error reporting and are generally more easily extensible, they are too complex for the purposes of this exercise.

 Let's start by creating the macro:
 ```elixir